kubernetes/kubernetes/docs/access.md

 Initial Features:
 - there is no superuser `userAccount`
 - `userAccount` objects are statically populated in the K8s API store by reading a config file.
 Only a K8s Cluster Admin can do this.
-- `userAccount` can have a default `project`.
-If API call does not specify a `project`, the default `project` for that caller is assumed.
+- `userAccount` can have a default `namespace`.
+If API call does not specify a `namespace`, the default `namespace` for that caller is assumed.
 - `userAccount` is global.
-A single human with access to multiple projects is recommended to only have one userAccount.
+A single human with access to multiple namespaces is recommended to only have one userAccount.

 Improvements:
 - Make `userAccount` part of a separate API group from core K8s objects like `pod`.
 Facilitates plugging in alternate Access Management.